casparhealth/caspar-fork-design-tokens/GITHUB-INTEGRATION.md

 ### Step 8: Review Generated Files

-In the PR, check these files were updated:
+On the branch you specified, check these files were updated:

 ```
 ✅ figma-design-tokens.json (113KB - all 867 tokens)